Enter your ZIP to

 Improved Energy Efficiency

 Impact windows aren’t just strong; they’re also energy-efficient.
-Impact windows are designed with insulated glass that helps reduce heat transfer, maintaining comfortable indoor temperatures and reducing reliance on heating and cooling systems.
+They’re designed with insulated glass that helps reduce heat transfer, maintaining comfortable indoor temperatures and reducing reliance on heating and cooling systems.
 This energy efficiency can lead to long-term savings on utility bills, particularly in regions with intense sunlight or extreme temperatures.

 Noise Reduction